Teeuwynn rode horses for decades, including her beloved Appaloosa, Aspen, and qualified at state and national levels in horse shows.

 Fusang is the mythological tree of life.
 It supposedly grew in the far east of China.
 Another report cites Fusang as a city of its own east of China.
-Whatever this place is, it is mysterious, a place where people almost never see.
-The name might be good for a shy horse who only trusts those closest to him or her.
+Whatever this place is, it is mysterious, a place people almost never see.
+This name might be good for a shy horse who only trusts those closest to him or her.

 This is a Chinese water monster or god who is usually shown as having red hair and a dragon’s tail.
 Gonggong is a very destructive creature who is blamed for a lot of mishaps in Chinese mythology.
 This name could be good for a large or mischievous chestnut horse who likes to cause some problems around the barn or test his or her rider a bit.

 Magu means the “hemp maiden.”
 She is a protector of women and girls and is connected to the elixir of life.
 In Chinese literature, Magu appears as a beautiful young woman with elongated, birdlike fingernails.
 This name could work well for any dainty mare or foal, particularly a thoroughbred or other breed with long, elegant legs or flashy stockings and other markings.

 A Foal Standing Up to Take the Chinese Name Magu

 Recommended for You

 Mazu is the Chinese goddess of the sea.
 Mazu was the deified form of a former shamaness.
 She went through the oceans protecting believers and saving people miraculously from the seas.
 Currently, she is thought to be the Queen of Heaven by her followers.
 This name would be wonderful for any regal mare.
 It would work even better for one who enjoys swimming as well.

 This is the mother goddess of the Chinese religion.
 She is the sister and wife of Fuxi.
 According to mythology, Nüwa repaired the pillar of Heaven and created mankind.
 This name would be a really interesting name for a breeding mare or for a calm, motherly mare who likes to take care of others.